matthewjburton/comfort-airlines/documents/meeting-minutes/3-14-24-meeting-minutes.md

 - Functional spoecification can remove redundancy to reduce its length
 - Populate flights template just needed a file header, added it, merged into main
 - Merged in naming convention updates
+- Merged in new requirements document
+- McHale tested the clock but no one else was able to test anything until we updated the naming conventions

 ## Action Items